-In March 1916, a German U-boat torpedoed a French passenger ship, the Sussex, killing dozens of people, including several Americans.
-Afterward, the U.S. threatened to cut diplomatic ties with Germany.
+In March 1916, a German U-boat torpedoed a French passenger ship, Sussex, killing dozens of people, including several Americans.
+Afterward, the United States threatened to cut diplomatic ties with Germany.

 In response, the Germans issued the Sussex pledge, promising to stop attacking merchant and passenger ships without warning.
 However, on January 31, 1917, the Germans reversed course, announcing they would resume unrestricted submarine warfare, reasoning it would help them win the war before America, which was relatively unprepared for battle, could join the fighting on behalf of the Allies.

-In response, the U.S. severed diplomatic ties with Germany on February 3.
+In response, America severed diplomatic ties with Germany on February 3.
 During February and March, German U-boats sank a series of U.S. merchant ships, resulting in multiple casualties.

-Meanwhile, in January 1917, the British intercepted and deciphered an encrypted message from German Foreign Minister Arthur Zimmermann to the German minister to Mexico, Heinrich von Eckhart.
+Meanwhile, in January 1917, the British intercepted and deciphered an encrypted message from German Foreign Minister Arthur Zimmermann to the German minister in Mexico, Heinrich von Eckhart.

-The so-called Zimmerman telegram proposed an alliance between Germany and Mexico—America’s southern neighbor—if America joined the war on the side of the Allies.
+The so-called Zimmermann telegram proposed an alliance between Germany and Mexico—America’s southern neighbor—if America joined the war on the side of the Allies.

 As part of the arrangement, the Germans would support the Mexicans in regaining the territory they’d lost in the Mexican-American War—Texas, New Mexico and Arizona.
 Additionally, Germany wanted Mexico to help convince Japan to come over to its side in the conflict.

-The British gave President Wilson the Zimmerman telegram on February 24, and on March 1 the U.S. press reported on its existence.
-The American public was outraged by the news of the Zimmerman telegram and it, along with Germany’s resumption of submarine attacks, helped lead to the U.S. to join the war.
+The British gave President Wilson the Zimmermann telegram on February 24, and on March 1 the American press reported on its existence.
+The American public was outraged by the news of the Zimmermann telegram and it, along with Germany’s resumption of submarine attacks, helped lead to the United States joining the war.

 On April 2, 1917, Wilson went before a special joint session of Congress and asked for a declaration of war against Germany, stating: “The world must be made safe for democracy.”

-On April 4, the Senate voted 82 to 6 to declare war.
-Two days later, on April 6, the House of Representatives voted 373 to 50 in favor of adopting a war resolution against Germany.
-(Among the dissenters was Rep. Jeannette Rankin of Montana, the first woman in Congress.)
-It was only the fourth time Congress had declared war; the others were the War of 1812, the War with Mexico in 1846 and the Spanish-American War of 1898.
+Among the dissenters was Rep. Jeannette Rankin of Montana, the first woman in Congress.
+It was only the fourth time Congress had declared war; the others were the War of 1812, the Mexican-American War and the Spanish-American War of 1898.

 In early 1917, the U.S. Army had just 133,000 members.
 That May, Congress passed the Selective Service Act, which reinstated the draft for the first time since the Civil War and led to some 2.8 million men being inducted into the U.S. military by the end of the Great War.
 Around 2 million more Americans voluntarily served in the armed forces during the conflict.

-The first U.S. infantry troops arrived on the European continent in June 1917; in October, the first American soldiers entered combat, in France.
-That December, the U.S. declared war against Austria-Hungary (America never was formally at war with the Ottoman Empire or Bulgaria).
+The first U.S. infantry troops arrived on the European continent in June 1917; in October, the first American soldiers entered combat in France.
+That December, America declared war against Austria-Hungary (America never was formally at war with the Ottoman Empire or Bulgaria).